What Is a Financial Controller? What Does a Financial Controller Do?

 The controller is a leader who likely manages other accounts and delegates tasks related to taxes, internal spending policies, bank accounts, and more.

-Smaller companies may combine the role of financial controller with the role of CFO, who typically spends more time focusing on financial strategy and raising money for the company.
+Smaller companies may combine the role of the financial controller with the role of CFO, who typically spends more time focusing on financial strategy and raising money for the company.

 The daily responsibilities of a financial controller differ depending on the company’s size and the nature of the industry.
 However, there are a few key tasks that most controllers share in any role.